Managing the Arthritic TMJ

 SUMMARY

 Over time, a TMJ with a dislocated disk usually develops bone spurs, erosions, lipping, or flattening that make it fit the definition of an arthritic joint, which makes the condition sound serious, but the prognosis may still be excellent.
-No matter how bad the X-rays look, there is very little chance that you'll eventually be unable to bite or chew, as long as you take care of your teeth, because even severely damaged TMJs eventually heal by a natural adaptation process in which the chronically bruised retrodiskal (behind the disk) tissues transform into a pad of disk-like tissue called a “pseudodisk”, which cannot be seen on X-rays.
-To enable this process of pseudodisk formation and resolution of symptoms, most patients just need a stable healthy (unstrained) natural bite and the right type of oral orthopedic appliance to wear during sleep, when nocturnal bruxism applies strong forces to the TMJs.
+No matter how bad the TMJs look on X-rays, there is very little chance that they will leave you unable to bite or chew, because even severely damaged TMJs eventually heal by a natural adaptation process in which the chronically bruised retrodiskal (behind the disk) tissues transform into a pad of disk-like tissue called a “pseudodisk”.
+To enable this adaptation process, most patients just need a stable healthy (unstrained) natural bite and the right type of oral orthopedic appliance to wear during sleep on a long term basis.

 TMJ ADAPTATION

-The natural course of a TMJ disk dislocation disorder consists of initial pain and bite change followed by adaptive remodeling as part of a healing process that makes the damaged TMJ once again function like a normal TMJ.
-The remodeling seen on X-rays creates a diagnosis of arthritis, but it represents a successful adaptation.
+The natural course of a TMJ disk dislocation disorder consists of initial pain followed by adaptive remodeling as part of a healing process that makes the damaged TMJ once again function like a normal TMJ.
+The reshaping of the bones (remodeling), which can be seen on X-rays, creates a diagnosis of arthritis, but it represents a successful adaptation.
+The joint has healed.
 Subsequently, some jaw muscle symptoms may persist as a subset of postural muscle strain, because the mandible is part of the postural system; and some ear symptoms may persist long after the cause is gone, because the inner ear does not recover well from injury; but TMJ inflammation is rare.

 The successful adaptation is due to fibrosis of the retrodiskal tissues.
-These tissues, that once provided blood and nerve supply to the TMJ from the area just behind its disk (retrodiskal area), get pulled by the dislocation of the disk into the former disk space, where they respond to chewing forces by converting into a pad of tough scar tissue called a pseudodisk.
-That process constitutes a complete healing of the damaged TMJ.
+These tissues, that once provided blood and nerve supply to the TMJ from the area just behind its disk (retrodiskal area), get pulled by the dislocation of the disk into the former disk space, where they responded to chewing forces by converting into a pad of tough scar tissue called a pseudodisk.
 Pseudodisks look and function so much like normal disk tissue that, for many years, surgeons mistook them for normal disk tissue and routinely diagnosed the disks they removed as elongated; until researchers pointed out that TMJ disks are made of collagen and cannot elongate, and microscopic examination of these reportedly elongated portions of the dislocated disks contained remnants of blood vessels - proof that these areas were not originally disk tissue but fibrosed connective tissue.
 The conversion process is pictured below:

 BITE TREATMENT

 Healthy facial growth requires a stable natural bite.
-For the TMJs to acquire a good fit between the opposing bones, the natural bite must provide a consistent and centrally located bracing platform for the lower jawbone as well as smooth consistent chewing pathways in and out of it.
-If the bite keeps shifting even slightly, the bony contours of the TMJs keep remodeling to try and fit a moving target.
-In many people with TMJ disorders, the bite has been destabilized by either the dislocation of the disk or ongoing TMJ degeneration that causes loss of height in one or both of the condyles, and it has not yet restabilized sufficiently for healthy TMJ function.
-Restabilizing a bite in these cases usually requires only grinding down a couple of high spots, which usually costs a few hundred dollars, or building up a couple of low spots, which usually costs hundreds but not thousands of dollars.
+For the TMJs to acquire a good fit between the opposing bones, the natural bite must provide a consistent and stable bracing platform for the mandible as well as smooth consistent chewing pathways in and out of it.
+If the bite keeps shifting, the bony contours of the TMJs keep remodeling to try and fit a moving target.
+In many people with TMJ disorders, the bite has been destabilized by a change in the height of a condyle (remodeling), and restabilizing it requires moving teeth, grinding down high spots, and/or building up low spots.
 In a few cases, restabilizing a bite can require significant dental work such as crowns or orthodontics.
 These options are explained further in THE ROLE OF THE BITE under the tab TMJ DISORDERS.

-CLOSED SURGERY of the TMJ is safer.
-Arthroscopy and arthrocentesis are simply surgeries in which tubes and inserted into the joint to flush out the inflammatory tissues and sometimes also to perform some manipulation of the joint tissues, but they cannot recapture a dislocated disk.
+SURGERY of the TMJ can be risky, because failures can be disasterous due to a build-up of scar tissue can prevent natural adaptation.
+For that reason, open TMJ surgery should be considered a last resort.
+Closed surgeries, such as arthroscopy and arthrocentesis, in which tubes and inserted into the joint to flush out the inflammatory tissues and sometimes also to perform some manipulation of the joint tissues, are safer; but they cannot yet be used to recapture a dislocated disk.

 CONCLUSION